-If you’re not ranking for anything you try, no matter how specific, it might not have anything to do with the quality of your content — it might be an indexing problem.
+If you’re not ranking for anything you try, no matter how specific, it may be an indexing problem.

 Every search engine draws its results from an index, and if a web page is missing from that index, it obviously can’t appear in the results.
 Because of this, an indexing problem can end up totally wasting all your high-quality content and on-page optimization work.